awto/effectfuljs/README.md

 ## Usage

-There are babel presets in separate packages.
+There are babel plugins and macros in separate packages.

  * [@effectful/js](https://github.com/awto/effectfuljs/tree/master/packages/js)
   compiles to the most abstract code, single or double level depending